 Applications to the DigiK

-In 2024, the Digitalization Commission of the University of Bern announces calls for three funding lines: Profile Raising Projects, Preparatory Projects (for subsequent Network Projects), and Perspective Projects.
-Information on these three funding lines can be found in the following sections, each named accordingly:
+In 2025, the Digitization Commission of the University of Bern announces calls for five funding lines: Profile Raising Projects, Preparatory Projects (for subsequent Network Projects), Network Projects Perspective Projects and UniBE Digital Venture Fellowship.
+Information on these five funding lines can be found in the following sections, each named accordingly:

 Profile Raising Projects